 After meeting the inspector and the potential buyers, give them some privacy and leave for a couple of hours.
 Ask them to lock up for you when they leave.
 Give the file to the inspector and ask for a copy of the findings at their earliest convenience.

-Before the inspection, however, always have any valuables like jewelry, coin collections, or other smaller items placed in a safe and secure location.
+However, before the inspection, always have any valuables like jewelry, coin collections, or other smaller items placed in a safe and secure location.
 While it is doubtful that anyone might steal something, such precautions can prevent misunderstandings.

 A Few Final Notes